 - Homework: Your therapist may give you homework assignments to complete between sessions.
 This may include practicing coping strategies or keeping a journal to track your moods and thoughts.

-- Progress evaluation: Over time, your therapist will evaluate your progress and adjust your treatment plan as needed.
+- Progress evaluation: Over time, your therapist will evaluate your progress and adjust your depression treatment plan as needed.
 They will also help you set goals and celebrate your accomplishments.

 What are the common myths regarding depression and depression symptoms?

-Myth#1 Talking about depression worsens it.
+Myth #1 Talking about depression worsens it:

-Because of the stigma associated with mental health disorders, there is a persistent notion that talking about depression can make it worse.
+Because of the stigma associated with mental health disorders, there is a notion that talking about depression can make it worse.As a result, many people avoid discussing depression or identifying any symptoms they may be feeling.

 Fact: It is not true that discussing depression makes it worse.
 Persons suffering from depression should try to talk about it, as many will require outside help to begin feeling better.

-Myth#2.
+Myth #2.
 Medication is the most effective treatment.

 Some believe antidepressants are the most effective or best way to manage depression.
 It is also widely held that antidepressants must be used for the rest of a person's life to prevent depression symptoms.